n8n-io/n8n-docs/docs/integrations/builtin/credentials/airtable.md

 ## Using API Key

-!!! note "API Key deprecation"
+/// note | API Key deprecation
 API Keys will be deprecated by the end of January 2024, see [this article](https://support.airtable.com/docs/airtable-api-key-deprecation-notice){:target=_blank .external-link} for more details. n8n recommends using Personal Access Token instead.
+///